Our On-Hold Production Process

 Step 1 – Voice Over Recording

-We hire the voice over as soon as we have your final ready to record script and know which voice you would like.
-The voice over will interpret your script and pronunciations based on any guidance you have provided in writing.
+We hire the voice-over as soon as we have your final ready-to-record script and know which voice you would like.
+The voice-over will interpret your script and pronunciations based on any guidance you have provided in writing.
 Additionally, send any audio samples of pronunciations that you feel will help.
-Before the session we will provide the voice over with all of this information to aid them and ensure that we can get it recorded in the single session.
-The flow and feel of the voice recording should be similar to their sample on our website.
+Before the session, we will provide the voice-over with all of this information to aid them and ensure that we can get it recorded in a single session.
+The flow and feel of the voice recording should be similar to the voice talent’s sample on our website.

 Step 2 – Audio Editing

-After the recording session the files are booked in for audio production.
-This is a process where an audio producer goes through the audio and manually removes any breaths, background noise, pops. clicks or spit noises.
+After the recording session, the files are scheduled for audio production.
+This is a process where an audio producer goes through the audio and manually removes any breaths, background noise, pops, clicks, or spit noises.
 As the breaths are removed this can change the feel and pace of the audio so gaps between sections will be altered too to make the flow feel natural.

 Step 3 – Audio Production